YoshikuniJujo/ranged-list/memo.md

 * [x] rename listToLengthL to splitL
 * [ ] rename listToLengthR to splitR
 * [ ] refactoring
+* [ ] consider to correct type of unfoldrMRangeMaybe

 module name hierarchy
 ---------------------